Asia-Pacific has grown into the world's largest market for cashless transactions. Find out what are the top APMs here.

 Keep this in mind: customers can always choose to close the window and cancel the transaction at any time.

-Hence, this is why your payment gateway should minimize the number of steps required to complete a transaction.
+Hence, your payment gateway should minimize the number of steps required to complete a transaction.
 That way, you can keep things moving smoothly and minimize the chance of customers changing their minds at the last minute.

 Make sure that your payment gateway features a straightforward, easily-understood design that guides customers along.
 And because customers are more likely to purchase from a trusted source, ensure that your checkout page features the same layout as your website.